deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Why's that?"

-"*♫You're unsuited for the rage of war, so pack up, go home: you're through.♪*"
+*"♫You're unsuited for the rage of war, so pack up, go home: you're through.♪*"

 Amir raised his voice over the song.
 "He said that anything they do straight away is probably something they're still at least a little passionate about."

-"*♫How could I make a man out of you?♪*"
+*"♫How could I make a man out of you?♪*"

 Lewis wobbled his head in concession.
 "Makes sense I guess."